ivanreese/ivanish/README.md

-# ivanish
+# ivanish.ca

-A personal website.
+A deeply personal website.

 Install deps with `npm`.
 Build with `cake`.
 Deployed to Netlify on commit.